codebar/tutorials/python/lesson1/tutorial.md

     10 - 2 * 4

 Python follows the traditional mathematical rules of precedence, which state that multiplication and division are done before addition and subtraction.
-(You may remember what *BODMAS* means.)
+(You may remember *BODMAS*.)
 This means in our example above, 2 and 4 are multiplied first, and then the result is subtracted from 10.

 We can change the order of operations by using parentheses.
 Anything inside parentheses is executed first.